-For FY 2022, the FCC received three formal complaints alleging discrimination based on race, color, sex, national origin, disability, and reprisal.
-The FY 2022 complaints represented a slight decrease when compared to the four complaints filed in FY2021, and a significant decrease when compared to the fourteen complaints filed in FY 2020.
-In fact, FY 2022 marked the lowest number of complaints filed in the preceding four years.
-Further, the average number of complaints filed from FY 2017 to FY 2021 is 8.416, while the average number of complaints filed from FY 2018 through FY 2022 is 7.
-The total number of complaints for FY 2022 represented a 25% decrease from the FY 2021 number of formal complaints filed, and an overall 16.67% decrease in the average number of formal complaints filed from the four preceding years.
-As a result, the downward trend noted for FY 2021 in the number of complaints filed remained in FY 2022.
+The average number of complaints filed from FY 2018 to FY 2022 is 7^{19} , while the average number of complaints filed from FY 2019 through FY 2023 is 5.8.
+The total number of complaints for FY 2023 represented an overall 17.14% decrease in the average number of formal complaints filed from the four preceding years.
+As a result, the downward trend in the number of complaints filed that was noted for FY 2022 remained in FY 2023.

-The FCC's progress, demonstrated by a continued downward trend in number of complaints filed, is a direct result of agency action and focus towards this end.
-Chairwoman Rosenworcel's reiteration of the agency leadership's commitment to reducing workplace discrimination within the Federal government, demonstrated by the FCC's Strategic Plan for FY 2022 through FY 2026, which states that the FCC is more effective when its workforce reflects the experience, judgment, and input of individuals from many different backgrounds and that advancing equity is core to the agency's management and policymaking processes.17 Through dissemination of the agency's equal employment opportunity policies, and procedures complemented by new and recurring training initiatives, the FCC took measures to increase the awareness of senior leadership, supervisors, and managers regarding issues of diversity, equity, inclusion and accessibility.
+The FCC's progress, demonstrated by a continued downward trend in number of complaints filed, is a direct result of sustained agency action and focus towards this end.
+Chairwoman Rosenworcel has reiterated agency leadership's commitment to reducing workplace discrimination within the Federal government in the FCC's Equal Employment Opportunity and Anti-Harassment Policy Statements.
+Such commitment is further demonstrated by the FCC Strategic Plan for FY 2022 through FY 2026, which states that the FCC is more effective when its workforce reflects the experience, judgment, and input of individuals from many different backgrounds and that advancing equity is core to the agency's management and policymaking processes.
+Through dissemination of the agency's equal employment opportunity policies, and procedures complemented by new and recurring training initiatives, the FCC took measures to increase the awareness of senior leadership, supervisors, and managers regarding issues of diversity, equity, inclusion and accessibility.
 Additionally, the FCC continued its ongoing efforts to heighten employee awareness and knowledge of the EEO complaint process and the opportunity for employees to avail themselves of such process if and when they believe they have experienced disparate treatment in the workplace.